456dev/Advanced-Peripherals-Documentation/docs/guides/storage_system_functions.md

 getAvgPowerInjection() -> int
 ```

-Returns the stored energy in the grid.
+Returns the average power that is injected into the system

 ---